-Course Substitutions
+Non-Language Course Substitutions

-Requests for variances and/or waivers related to course substitutions or other academic requirements for students with documented disabilities are handled on a case-by-case basis.
-The disability services specialist will present the student's written request and rationale to the academic program committee.
+Requests for variances and/or waivers related to non-language course substitutions or other academic requirements for students with documented disabilities are handled on a case-by-case basis.
+The Assistant Director for Disability Services will present the student's written request and rationale to the academic program committee.
 The petition should state the specific accommodation requested and a rationale for it.
 The petition must be presented to the committee no later than its last regular meeting of the semester prior to when the course will be taken.